FeatureBaseDB/general/proposal/client-design.md

 }
 ```

-`result` and `column` attributes maybe `null`, which makes it more concise to check the existence of results and cokumns for languages which consider `null` as a false value:
+`result` and `column` attributes may be `null`, which makes it more concise to check the existence of results and columns for languages which consider `null` as a false value:
 ```
 if (response.column) {
     // do something with response.column